nicholaswharris/irrigation_with_machine_learning/README.md

       1. index.html is the main webpage where weather information, model information, etc. is posted.</br>
       2. about.html is the about page giving background info.</br>

+Basic Rundown of Program:
+App.py launches the program on a Waitress server (Python package) from a Flask environment.</br>
+After launching, a webpage is now viewable showing weather information, system information, and hosting a few special buttons. </br>
+This page can be viewed on a LAN or through a PiTunnel.
+Performance is best when viewed locally.</br>
+Actions are committed once a day at 10AM, and the resulting state is observed 12 hours later and 10PM.</br>
+Logs are automatically generated to track moisture, actions taken, the state when the action was taken, and when interfaces buttons were used.</br>
+Once a week on Sunday after 10PM, the data logged from the previous 7 days is fed back into the model to update its weights.</br>
+The old log files are renamed and timestamped, so they are not used again or over-written.</br>
+The old model is also renamed and timesteamped for the same reasons.</br>
+Furthermore, a heat map of the "best actions" is printed before and after each retraining session for visual interpretation.</br>

 The bulk of project was built on PC in PyCharm.
 Afterwards, it was all migrated to a Raspberry Pi 4.